Capturing brilliant travel photography is often rewarding enough. But imagine also getting paid to sell your travel stock photos.

 Another great way to earn an income from your photos is to sell them as prints.
 This can either be to businesses or to the public.
 Things like posters, canvasses, or framed photographs can earn you some additional income.

 These will be the type of travel photos that people will want to hang on their walls.
 So naturally, they need to look striking and stunning.
-You also need to ensure that they are color corrected and supplied to the printer to be produced to the highest possible standard.
+You also need to ensure that they are color corrected and supplied to the to be produced to the highest possible standard.

 You can expect to fetch a higher price from prints than you would from selling stock shots.
 But make sure you take into account your production costs.